hpcmtint/isc-projects/doc/install.rst

   the agent collects stats from BIND 9, in seconds; default is `10`

-These settings are used when an agent is automatically registered in Stork server using agent token based registration:
+These settings are used when an agent is automatically registered in Stork server using agent token:

-* STORK_AGENT_SERVER_URL - URL of Stork server, used in agent-token based registration (optional, alternative to server-token based registration)
+* STORK_AGENT_SERVER_URL - URL of Stork server, used in agent token based registration (optional, alternative to server token based registration)

-Agent token based registration
+Registration using Agent Token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This method requires that after installing ``Stork Agent`` from
-packages, a user will set two parameters.
-They are:
+packages, a user will set two parameters:
 ``STORK_AGENT_SERVER_URL`` and ``STORK_AGENT_ADDRESS``.
 ``STORK_AGENT_SERVER_URL`` should point to URL of ``Stork Server``,
 e.g.: ``http://stork-server.example.com:8080``.
 The other one,